hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## Clicking on workspace doesn't work!

 On the `wlr/workspaces` module, add `"on-click": "activate"`.
-That's the purpose of the `sed` command we had to apply before building: the default way to select a workspace by clicking uses the `swaymsg`'s way, furthermore it is required to edit this function to make it work with `hyprctl`.
+That's the purpose of the `sed` command used before building: the default way to select a workspace by clicking uses the `swaymsg`'s way, furthermore it is required to edit this function to make it work with `hyprctl`.

 # Eww